Current Priorities

 Broadcasting regulation has been a crucially important part of Canadian cultural policy for decades.
 Regulation under the Broadcasting Act currently includes spending requirements for private broadcasters on Canadian programming, in particular for “programs of national interest” (PNI), the CRTC category that includes drama, comedy, much children’s programming and animation, and long-form documentary — i.e. the main genres that WGC members work in — and on which Bell, Corus, and Rogers have spent nearly $175 million annually of late.
 Broadcasting regulation also obliges “broadcasting distribution undertakings” (BDUs), the cable and satellite TV providers, to contribute to production funds like the CMF.
 BDUs currently contribute over $185 million annually to the CMF under these regulations.
 These two regulatory components — spending on PNI, and BDU contributions to the CMF — combine to provide roughly $360 million annually to the creation of Canadian programming.
 This is a very significant part of our industry, and it wouldn’t exist to nearly the same degree, if at all, without the Broadcasting Act.

-As Canadian content viewing moves from the traditional broadcasting system to Internet-based streaming services like Netflix, Amazon Prime Video, Disney+ and AppleTV+, the suite of regulatory tools like PNI and BDU contributions have not moved with it, since Internet broadcasters have been exempted from regulation, and telecommunications providers are outside the scope of the current Broadcasting Act.
+As Canadian content viewing moves from the traditional broadcasting system to Internet-based streaming services like Netflix, Amazon Prime Video, Disney+ and AppleTV+, the suite of regulatory tools like PNI and BDU contributions have not moved with it, since Internet broadcasters have been exempted from regulation, and telecommunications providers are outside the scope of the Broadcasting Act.

-These issues have become impossible to ignore and now, following three major consultation processes and reports – Creative Canada (2017), Harnessing Change (2018), and the Broadcasting and Telecommunications Legislative Review Panel (2020), all of which the WGC provided extensive comments to – and the first attempt to update this legislation with Bill C-10, we now look forward to the passage of Bill C-11, the Online Streaming Act, to update the Broadcasting Act and provide the CRTC with the tools it needs to regulate online broadcasters in the digital age.
+Finally, after more than a decade of seismic changes in our ecosystem, and following three major consultation processes and reports – Creative Canada (2017), Harnessing Change (2018), and the Broadcasting and Telecommunications Legislative Review Panel (2020), all of which the WGC provided extensive comments to – Bill C-11, the Online Streaming Act, was passed into law in April 2023.
+This essential legislation updates the Broadcasting Act and provides the CRTC with the tools it needs to regulate online broadcasters.

 Importance of Canadian talent